sohelamin/vue-example/vue-browserify/README.md

-# VueJs Examples with Browserify
+# VueJs Example with Browserify

 > Example using VueJs with Browserify + vueify.